 By Shane Connors.
 9th August 2013

 The last five years have placed incredible pressure on SME owners.
 Those who have survived have done so by cutting costs, downsizing and becoming more efficient.
-In most cases this was done with the backdrop of reduced funds being available.
-The challenge now is to ride out the remainder of the storm, and position your business for the upturn.
+In most cases, this was done with the backdrop of reduced funds being available.
+The challenge now is to ride out the remainder of the storm and position your business for the upturn.
 In most cases, this requires capital.

 The traditional sources of funding are, for most businesses, exhausted at this stage.
 The banks will only lend to certain businesses, and personal and family savings have dwindled.
 Other funding sources such as Angel Investors and Crowd Funding are available, but perhaps to a limited number and at a premium.

-Another way of funding future growth is by way of merger of a similar or complimentary business.
+Another way of funding future growth is by way of merger of a similar or complementary business.
 By combining two businesses, it can lead to economies of scale and cost reductions, and these savings can then be used to grow the business.
 While this option is often overlooked by business owners, it offers a number of advantages if managed correctly :